Last update: 17.05.2017. Added images and recommended resource links.

 The Three Main Options

-No matter the specific features you desire, you have three main fish finder options to select from.
+No matter what specific features you desire, you have three main fish finder options to select from.
 The choices are standalone, combo, and network fish finders.

 The specific features you need on your fish finder boil down to your individual needs, preferences, and budget.